On day 150 of my 366-day self-care challenge, I enjoyed the simple pleasure of eating cherries.

 Cherries are a popular treat here in Washington State.
-In addition to farmers’ markets, they can also be found at roadside fruit stands and most local supermarkets.
+In addition to farmers’ markets, they can also be found at a number of roadside fruit stands and most local supermarkets.
 I guess you could say they’re a staple.

-From a nutritional standpoint, they are rich in vitamin C and phytochemicals like anthocyanin, which is responsible for their bright red color.
-A single serving (roughly one cup of whole, unpitted cherries or 12 cherries, if you’re counting by hand), contains about 60 calories.
+From a nutritional standpoint, cherries are rich in vitamin C and phytochemicals like anthocyanin, which is responsible for their bright red color.
+A single serving (roughly one cup of whole, unpitted cherries — about 12 cherries, if you’re counting by hand), contains approximately 60 calories.

 Several studies have looked at the health benefits of cherries, and the results are promising.
 It has been suggested that cherry juice may reduce recovery time in athletes, and the anti-inflammatory effects of cherries may reduce symptoms associated with arthritis and gout.